-I once used OceanWp and even wrote about how mobile menu, search icon and drop down submenu etc. were not working properly in it.
+I once used OceanWp and even wrote about how the hamburger (☰) menu, search icon and drop-down sub-menu on mobile, etc. were not working properly in it.

 Now on the WordPress forum, every new user is facing this problem.

 Whenever they try to click on their navigation menu or header menu in the mobile version of their site, no matter what OS they are on-